nathan-fiscaletti/coattail/README.md

 Before you can enable TLS, you will need to generate a Certificate and Key.
 You can generate the certificate and key by executing the commands below.

-It is important that when generating your certificate you provide the **Issuer Hash** from your Coattail instance for theh "Common Name" (_CN_).
+It is important that when generating your certificate you provide the **Issuer Hash** from your Coattail instance for the "Common Name" (_CN_).

 ```sh
 # Retrieve the issuer hash